This Spring's Denim Trends Are the Anti-Basic Antidote to the Classics

 This was exemplified most astutely in Paris, where the best jeans were bejeweled with constellations of crystals at Chanel, and high-waisted denim was given a ‘70s boho kick at Chloé.
 Denim had brocade cuff trims at Acne Studios, a brand with noted influence on denim trends.
 Aläia took its best wide-leg jeans and added even more legroom, offering bigger, baggier pairs as second-best alternatives for when your well-worn Hanes sweatpants need a wash.
 Speaking of: midway through the Gabriela Hearst Spring 2025 show came a loose pair of stretchy, drawstring denim, not all that dissimilar to the viral sweatpants jeans the internet’s currently fixated on.

-The takeaway from the denim trends shown in the Spring 2025 collections is that they’re attainable steps up from the pairs you already own—like the blue jeans you’ve worn for years but with a new point-of-view that’ll give you a leg up this season.
+The takeaway from this spring's denim trends is that they’re attainable steps up from the pairs you already own—like the blue jeans you’ve worn for years but with a new point of view that’ll give you a leg up this season.
 Keep scrolling for the specific silhouettes to shop and styling tips pulled straight from the Spring 2025 runways.

 Low-rise naysayers, rejoice.
 Waistlines hit firmly at the hip and higher this spring.
 Acne Studios, Chanel, and Chloé are the brands raising the bar with this trend, offering true blue, ivory, and black bottoms that sit snugly at the belly button.